The Nest

 1. Energy Efficiency And Utilization

-Whether it’s for your business or home, one common thing is the desire to save and be efficient with energy.
+Whether for your business or home, one common thing is the desire to save and be efficient with energy.
 Energy-saving technologies are beneficial for you, especially with how expensive the world is now.

 Smart real estate technology such as the following will help you reach your goal of being efficient with energy use:

 • The Heating, Ventilation, and Air Conditioning (HVAC) System is sensitive to ambient temperature.
-Thus, controlling the thermostat depending on the ideal temperature.
+Thus controlling the thermostat depending on the ideal temperature.
 It also monitors and analyses data like the tenant’s schedule, where the HVAC System automatically turns on and off depending on the regularity of use.
 Through this, no energy is put to waste.

 • A smart lighting system is another way to help you save energy.
 It has motion sensors that respond when somebody or something triggers the motion sensor.
-Some of these motion sensors are called occupancy sensors, such as smart bulbs, which automatically turn off in unoccupied spaces.
+Some motion sensors are called occupancy sensors, such as smart bulbs, which automatically turn off in unoccupied spaces.
 There is also a Wi-Fi-enabled lighting system that someone can turn on and off according to schedule or as needed to clear excessive energy use.

 1. Optimized Security

 Security is one of the most important reasons people consider IoT in their homes and workplaces, and nothing is more vital than one’s safety.
-And the help of the intelligent real estate market, cameras, motion sensors, and facial recognition technology work hand in hand to keep you and your property safe and at peace.
+With the help of the intelligent real estate market, cameras, motion sensors, and facial recognition technology work hand in hand to keep you and your property safe and at peace.

 Security improved in the field of real estate through the following technologies:

 • Facial Recognition System (FRC) or biometric technology is an innovative real estate technology that matches human faces from an archive of digital images that contains the homeowners’ or employees’ database for ID verification.
-Thus, prohibiting unauthorized entry via face recognition technology.
+Thus prohibiting unauthorized entry via face recognition technology.

 1. Giving Intensive Attention To Health Protocols